Meet the Candidates

 The TL;DR

 Yes, all of the candidates on this page are going to win.
 But they shouldn’t win by default—they should win because the membership actually has their backs.
-We do everything we can to make it easy for you to vote for them, including a cool digital tool built for us by a local company that will allow you to vote faster than our copywriter can write this sentence.
+We do everything we can to make it easy for you to vote for them, including a cool digital tool built for us by a local company (a co-op!!) that will allow you to vote faster than our copywriter can write this sentence.
 (And this guy types REALLY fast!)
 A link to the voting tool will go live on April 1.

 Seriously, democracy is important, under threat everywhere, and a co-op is one of the most democratic organizations on the planet.
 Democracy is a Cooperative Principle that serves as a cornerstone for the way co-ops all over the world work.
 Please vote this year, just like every year!
 We look forward to counting your vote.